NOTICE: The City of South Portland has adopted a temporary Moratorium on Certain Evictions and Rent Increases

 Guidance On Rental Units

-The City of South Portland recently adopted an ordinance titled Housing Security (Chapter 12, Article IX).
+In 2017, The City of South Portland adopted an ordinance titled Housing Security (Chapter 12, Article IX).
 The ordinance includes several changes that affect both tenants and landlords.
 These changes were effective October 1, 2017, and are summarized below:

 - Federal and State Law prohibits discrimination of protected classes in housing.
 The City of South Portland has now codified a similar prohibition into local ordinance.